ophub/luci-app-amlogic/README.md

 #### The firmware download contains three options

-1. OpenWrt firmware download address: It can be the full path of the repository `https://github.com/ophub/amlogic-s9xxx-openwrt` or the abbreviation of the repository without domain name `ophub/amlogic-s9xxx-openwrt`
+1. OpenWrt firmware download address: Fill in the URL of the OpenWrt compiler's github repository, such as `https://github.com/breakings/OpenWrt`.
+The first button of the plug-in welcome homepage `OpenWrt Author website` will link to the website filled in here, so that everyone can find the author of the firmware for communication and learning.

 2. Keywords of Tags in Releases: to be able to distinguish other x86, R2S and other firmware, such as in [ophub/op/releases](https://github.com/ophub/op/releases) There are many firmwares for different routers, The OpenWrt firmware belonging to the Agmlgic series can be found by including the keyword `s9xxx_lede`.